-Free Voters | FÜR Karlsruhe in the city council
+FOR Karlsruhe in the municipal council

-Seeking the welfare of our city.
+We’re seeking the welfare of the city.

 Current